Flag of Andorra

 What do the symbols on the coat of arms of Andorra mean?

-• Coat of Arms of La Seu d'Urgell - the bishopric of Seu de Urgell in the form of a golden mitre and a staff on a red background;
+1. Coat of arms of the city of Seu d'Urgell - the Bishopric of Seu de Urgell in the form of a golden mitre and a staff on a red background.
+The Bishop of Urgell was one of the two co-rulers, and this symbol emphasizes the religious and political influence of the Catholic Church in the history of Andorra;

-• the House of Béarn is the coat of arms of the Viscountcy of Béarn.
-Two red cows on a yellow background, with horns, a collar and hooves of blue color;
+3. The House of Beirne is the coat of arms of the Vicomte of Beirne.
+Two red cows on a yellow background, with horns, collar and hooves in blue.
+This region, located on the territory of modern France, had close ties with Andorra, and red cows symbolize prosperity and wealth, which is closely related to the agricultural economy of the region;

-The coat of arms has an inscription of Andorra's motto on the bottom: "VIRTUS VNITA FORTIOR", which translates from Latin as "Together we are stronger".
+The coat of arms also has an inscription of the Andorran motto at the bottom: “VIRTUS VNITA FORTIOR”, which translates from Latin as ‘Together we are stronger’.

 The history of the Andorran flag